List of Di-Gata Defenders characters: Finn

-A girl who was kidnapped on her way to her grandfather's farm by a traveling circus.
-Then later mind-controlled by a guardian known as "The Eye", which erased of all memory of her previous life.
+Finn (voiced by Stacey DePass) is a girl who was kidnapped on her way to her grandfather's farm by a traveling circus.
+She was later mind-controlled by a guardian known as "The Eye", which erased her memories of her previous life.
 To keep the image of the circus, Finn became the contortionist of the troupe.
 The Defenders found out about the circus and broke the Eye's control over her and the troupe.
-She later appears in "Warriors" where Finn was again captured by a warrior cult.
-This cult pits people to fight to the death in order to become a true warrior.
-She teams with Bo for most of the episode, but later she helps out Melosa and Erik in the final match by fighting off the cult goons.
+She later appears in "Warriors", where Finn was captured by a warrior cult that pits people to fight to the death in order to become a true warrior.
+She teams up with Bo, later aiding Melosa and Erik in the final match by fighting off the cult goons.
 She ends up escaping with the Defenders.

 Finn specializes in the Sum and Dako sigils.
-Her guardian is Revoldenn, a floating jester like creature with a sinister laugh.
+Her guardian is Revoldenn, a floating jester-like creature with a sinister laugh.

-Finn is voiced by Stacey DePass.

 Jeo

-A girl who lives with her grandmother underground.
-She has never seen the surface world before and dreams of one day seeing it.
-She stumbles across Seth after he threatened to attack her pet (he didn't know).
-She then gets saved by Seth with the help of OmniKragg after she tried to protect her pet from one of the Sandworms.
-She later takes him to her home, only to find that her grandmother had captured the rest of the Defenders.
-She persuaded her not to harm them.
+Jeo (voiced by Alyson Court) is a girl who lives with her grandmother underground and dreams of seeing the surface world.
+After encounters Seth, he saves her from Omnikragg after she tried to protect her pet from one of the Sandworms.
+She later takes him to her home, only to find that her grandmother had captured the rest of the Defenders and persuaded her not to harm them.
 Jeo shows Seth the secret of their existence underground - a piece of the Celestial Abyss called the Source.
-With this source, their tribe was able to live underground in prosperity until all that was left was Jeo and her grandmother.
-Seth didn't want to harm their society, but they needed the Celestial Abyss, so he engages in a conversation with her about her dream: The surface world.
+The Source allowed their tribe to live underground in prosperity until all that was left was Jeo and her grandmother.
+Seth did not want to harm their society, but they needed the Celestial Abyss.
 He confesses to her about the trick when they are pinned by Kor Yin-an's attack spell.
-After he escapes with the Source, Mel uses her Wizard Powers to rise the settlement to the surface.
-She forgives Seth for tricking her, as her dream of going to the surface world came true.
+After he escapes with the Source, Mel uses her Wizard Powers to rise the settlement to the surface and forgives Seth for tricking her, as her dream of going to the surface world came true.

-Jeo is voiced by Alyson Court.